 Restricted stock units awarded under the 2015 LTIP represent the right to receive shares of common stock upon the satisfaction of vesting requirements, performance criteria and other terms and conditions.
-Restricted stock units vest and, if performance criteria have been satisfied, shares of common stock become issuable on March 31 of the third calendar year following the year of grant.
+Restricted stock units vest and, shares of common stock become issuable on March 31 of the third calendar year following the year of grant if performance criteria have been satisfied for grants issued prior to 2021.
+Restricted stock units awarded under the 2015 LTIP granted during 2021 cumulatively vest up to 50%, 80% and 100% and shares of common stock become issuable on March 31 of the third, fourth and fifth calendar years, respectively, following the year of grant if performance criteria have been satisfied.

-The performance criteria for all restricted stock units require that we achieve certain compound average annual growth rates in book value per share as well as certain average combined ratio percentages over the vesting period in order to receive shares of common stock in amounts ranging from 50% to 150% of the number of restricted stock units granted.
+The performance criteria for the restricted stock units vary based on the grantee.
+The number of shares of common stock to be received ranged from 50% to 150% of the number of restricted stock units granted based on achievement of the performance criteria.
 Grantees of restricted stock units do not have any rights of a stockholder, and do not participate in any distributions to our common stockholders, until the award fully vests upon satisfaction of the vesting schedule, performance criteria and other conditions set forth in their award agreement.
 Therefore, unvested restricted stock units are not considered participating securities under ASC 260, "Earnings Per Share," and are not included in the calculation of basic or diluted earnings per share.

 Compensation cost is measured as an amount equal to the fair value of the restricted stock units on the date of grant and is expensed over the vesting period if achievement of the performance criteria is deemed probable, with the amount of the expense recognized based on our best estimate of the ultimate achievement level.
-The grant date fair value of restricted stock units granted in 2017, 2018 and 2019 was \$10.20, \$10.87 and \$18.10 per unit, respectively.
-We incurred compensation expense (benefit) of (\$400) thousand and \$887 thousand related to restricted stock units during the years ended December 31, 2020 and 2019.
-We recorded income tax benefit (expense) of (\$84) thousand and \$186 thousand related to restricted stock units during the years ended December 31, 2020 and 2019.
+The grant date fair value of restricted stock units granted in 2017, 2018, 2019 and 2021 was \$10.20, \$10.87, \$18.10 and \$4.21 per unit, respectively.
+We incurred compensation expense (benefit) of \$228 thousand and (\$400) thousand related to restricted stock units during the years ended December 31, 2021 and 2020.
+We recorded income tax benefit (expense) of \$48 thousand and (\$84) thousand related to restricted stock units during the years ended December 31, 2021 and 2020.

-The following table details the status of our restricted stock units as of and for the years ended December 31, 2020 and 2019:
+The following table details the status of our restricted stock units as of and for the years ended December 31, 2021 and 2020:

-Number of Restricted Stock U
+Number of Restric ted Stock Units

-2020 2
+2021 2020

-Nonvested at January 1 353,491 338,897
+Nonvested at January 1 228,827 353,491

-Granted 97,804
+Granted 523,757

-Vested (19,065)
+Vested (30,309) (19,065)

-Forfeited (105,599) (83,210)
+Forfeited (140,586) (105,599)

-Nonvested at December 31 228,827 353,491
+Nonvested at December 31 581,689 228,827

-As of December 31, 2020, there was \$1.0 million of unrecognized grant date compensation cost related to unvested restricted stock units assuming compensation cost accrual at target achievement level.
-Based on the current performance estimate, we expect to recognize \$0.3 million of compensation cost related to unvested restricted stock units, of which \$0.2 million is expected to be recognized in 2021 and \$0.1 million is expected to be recognized in 2022.
+As of December 31, 2021, there was \$2.3 million of unrecognized grant date compensation cost related to unvested restricted stock units assuming compensation cost accrual at target achievement level.
+Based on the current performance estimate, we expect to recognize \$1.5 million of compensation cost related to unvested restricted stock units, of which \$0.6 million is expected to be recognized in 2022, \$0.5 million in 2023, \$0.3 million in 2024, \$0.1 million in 2025 and \$14 thousand is expected to be recognized in 2026.

-15. Retirement Plans:
+14. Retirement Plans:

-Certain employees of the Standard Commercial Segment were participants in a defined cash balance plan covering all full-time employees who had completed at least 1,000 hours of service.
+Certain employees of the Standard Commercial Segment were participants in a defined cash balance plan covering all fulltime employees who had completed at least 1,000 hours of service.
 This plan was frozen in March 2001 in anticipation of distribution of plan assets to members upon plan termination.
 All participants were vested when the plan was frozen.